smahaffie/123project/README.md

 Where are places most similar and dissimilar from their neighbors, and how can we visualize these dynamics?

 This task led us to a big data challenge involved data from the 2000 U.S. Census.

+To see the final product produced by this project, view the pdf titled "what_is_normal_cs123.pdf."